Kim Tasso, therapist, describes the drama triangle using puppets to represent victim, persecutor and rescuer

 The crocodile/persecutor becomes the challenger – replacing punishment with assertiveness.

-The unicorn/victim becomes the creator – accepting their vulnerability and become more self-aware so that they can problem-solving for themselves and come up with different options for future outcomes rather than focusing on the present situation.
+The unicorn/victim becomes the creator – accepting their vulnerability and becoming more self-aware so that they can problem-solve for themselves and come up with different options for future outcomes rather than focusing on the present situation.

 You can see the drama triangle play a big part in conflict spirals – where someone who is upset enlists the support of a third part to build an alliance against the perceived persecutor.
 You can stop conflicts spiralling out of control by refusing to be enlisted in such an unhealthy triangulation.
 Don’t take sides – just ask about each person’s perspective and encourage people to address the issue directly rather than trying to enlist third party support.